mrcnski/believeobey.live/_posts/2024-11-12-who-is-the-son.md

 ## The First and the Last?

 {% include verse.html
-text="**“I am the Alpha and the Omega,” says the Lord God**, who is and who was and who is to come, the Almighty." verse="Revelation 1:8"
+text="**“I am the Alpha and the Omega,” says the Lord God**, “who is and who was and who is to come, the Almighty.”" verse="Revelation 1:8"
 %}

 {% include verse.html
-text="When I saw him, I fell at his feet as though dead.
-But he placed his right hand on me, saying, “Do not be afraid; **I am the First and the Last** and the Living One.
-I was dead, and see, I am alive forever and ever, and I have the keys of Death and of Hades." verse="Revelation 1:17-18"
+text="When I saw him, I fell at his feet like a dead man.
+He laid his right hand on me, saying, “Don’t be afraid. **I am the first and the last**, and the Living one.
+I was dead, and behold, I am alive forever and ever." verse="Revelation 1:17-18"
 %}

 {% include verse.html
-text="See, I am coming soon; my reward is with me, to repay according to everyone’s work. **I am the Alpha and the Omega, the First and the Last, the Beginning and the End.** Blessed are those who wash their robes, so that they will have the right to the tree of life and may enter the city by the gates.
-Outside are the dogs and sorcerers and sexually immoral and murderers and idolaters and everyone who loves and practices falsehood. <strong>It is I, Yeshua</strong>, who sent my angel to you with this testimony for the churches.
-I am the root and the descendant of David, the bright morning star." verse="Revelation 22:12-16"
+text="“Behold, I am coming soon!
+My reward is with me, to repay to each man according to his work. **I am the Alpha and the Omega, the First and the Last, the Beginning and the End.** Blessed are those who do his commandments, that they may have the right to the tree of life, and may enter in by the gates into the city.
+Outside are the dogs, the sorcerers, the sexually immoral, the murderers, the idolaters, and everyone who loves and practices falsehood. **I, Jesus**, have sent my angel to testify these things to you for the assemblies.
+I am the root and the offspring of David, the Bright and Morning Star.”" verse="Revelation 22:12-16"
 %}